proycon/folia/docs/index.rst

 .. seealso::

-    Read the full specification in the following section: `Provenance Data`
+    Read the full specification in the following section: :ref:`provenance_data`

 Document Metadata
 ~~~~~~~~~~~~~~~~~~~~~~